 Frequently Asked Questions

 What are the administration costs for the North Shore Community Foundation?
 The Foundation and its Board pride ourselves on the prudent management of the funds entrusted to us.
 Our overheads are extremely low.
-We operate without any paid staff or permanent office, which means our cost to administer the Foundation is very low (in 2014 administration costs amounted to 1.14% of revenues).
-We are very proud of the funds’ performance over the years, which has allowed us to grant over $1.5 million to deserving groups since we began while building up capital of over $3.1 million as at the end of 2014.
+We operate with only a part time contract worker and no permanent office, which means our cost to administer the Foundation is very low.
+We are very proud of the funds’ performance over the years, which has allowed us to grant over $1.5 million to deserving groups since we began while building up capital of over $3.1 million.

 I would like to include the North Shore Community Foundation in my will.
 How might I do this?
 It is really quite simple.
 Should you wish to leave a bequest of some sort to the Foundation you need to make this instruction clear in your will.
 The following wording is a sample only and should be reviewed with your estate lawyer as you prepare or are updating your will: “I wish to leave [specify a dollar amount or a percentage of the residue of my estate] to the North Shore Community Foundation of PO Box 37104 Lonsdale, North Vancouver, British Columbia, V7N 4M0, towards [possible options]

 - a contribution to an open endowment fund to be selected by the Board of Directors of the Foundation

 - a contribution to add to the [a specific existing NSCF fund] endowment fund

 - establishing a new endowment fund to be known as [details] for the purpose of[details]”

 For more information contact the President of the NSCF at firstname.lastname@example.org.